 Some bays within the car park are reserved for certain types of motorists only, such as disabled blue badge holders; motorcycle bays; electric vehicle charging bays and Citypark permit holders.
 Please check carefully for any signage for the bay in which you park – this can be displayed at differing height levels depending upon the configuration of the car park.

-Motorists are also advised to carry a supply of coins as the ticket machines generally take 5p, 10p, 20p, 50p, £1 and £2 coins.
+Motorists should carry a supply of coins as the ticket machines generally take 5p, 10p, 20p, 50p, £1 and £2 coins.
 The ticket machines do not give change.
-Payment cannot be made at the ticket machines by cash notes or by credit or debit card, (except for a current trail of contactless payment by payment card at Eldon Square car park), but cashless parking is possible via mobile phone at participating car parks as detailed here .
+Payment cannot be made at the ticket machines by cash notes or by credit or debit card, (except for a current trail of contactless payment by payment card at Eldon Square and Eldon Garden car parks), but cashless payments are possible via mobile phone at participating car parks as detailed here.

-Vehicles parked and clearly displaying a valid blue badge in the prescribed manner can park free of charge in all Newcastle City Council operated car parks in disabled bays and pay-and-display bays.
+Vehicles parked and clearly displaying a valid blue badge in the correct manner can park free of charge in all Newcastle City Council operated car parks in disabled bays and pay-and-display bays.
 The blue badge does not provide exemption from other bays reserved from general use, such as Citypark permit bays.

 Please note that payment can be made at the ticket machine or by mobile phone (at participating pay by phone car parks) during the period where no charge is due if you plan to leave your vehicle at this car park into the chargeable period.

 If you encounter a problem or think you have been mischarged whilst using the Paybyphone service, please contact Paybyphone by email to email@example.com, so they can investigate and arrange to make payment of an overcharge to the account payment was taken from.

-If you believe you have been overcharged whilst using the trial of contactless payment machines at Eldon Square or Eldon Garden car parks please complete the online form available here.
+If you believe you have been overcharged whilst using the Check in-Check out system at Eldon Square or Eldon Garden car parks please complete the online form available here.
 This form will enable us to collect all the required information to process your refund request and allow you to attach a scanned image of any supporting evidence, such as a pay and display ticket.